lochyj/School-Projects/Data Science/AT3-3v2/README.md

 ## The little grey square

 What is the grey square?
-Well, the square shown below is a cursor of sorts that i have added to help visualise the separation of the vertices of the graph from the edges, as that is how the maze is generated, through a graph.
+Well, the square shown below is a cursor of sorts that I have added to help visualise the separation of the vertices of the graph from the edges, as that is how the maze is generated, through a graph.

 |![Little grey square cursor](./images/little_grey_square.png)|
 |-|